cloudmesh-community/book/chapters/in/ai-rest.md

-Googl Cloud Vision API offers a powerful image analysis API and it enables developers to understand the content of an image by encapsulating powerful machine learning models in an easy-to-use REST API.
+Googl Cloud Vision API offers a powerful image analysis API and it enables developers to understand the content of an image by encapsulating powerful machine learning models in an easy-to-use REST API [@www-googlecloudvision].
 The API classifies the images and can be used to detect labels, logos, faces, landmarks and text within the images.
 The API uses JSON for both requests and responses.

 In this section, we showcase how to use Google Cloud Vision API for label detection using a REST service.